mattbellis/PHYS-3330/raw-content/lab2-raw-siena.md

 ### Prelab Question {#sec:4.8}

 - What is $V_\text{out}$ for each circuit above if instead of using ideal voltage sources, they each had an output impedance of $R_o=50\ \Omega$?
+You can do this by adding an additional resistor in series, immediately after your voltage source.
     - $R_1=100\ \Omega\text{ and }R_2=50\ \Omega$
     - $R_1=2\text{ k}\Omega\text{ and }R_2=1\text{ k}\Omega$
     - $R_1=200\text{ k}\Omega\text{ and }R_2=100\text{ k}\Omega$

-- Right click each voltage source in the simulation and change the series resistance (output impedance) to $50\ \Omega$.

-- Re-run the simulation and confirm your calculations are correct.

 ### Prelab Question {#sec:4.9}